Spencer Cox: Early life and education

-Cox was then accepted to Harvard Law School, but chose to enroll at Washington and Lee University School of Law.
-He graduated with a Juris Doctor in 2001.
+Cox was accepted to Harvard Law School but instead chose to attend the Washington and Lee University School of Law.
+He was a member of the Washington and Lee Law Review and graduated in 2001 with a Juris Doctor degree with honors.

 Career

 Early legal work

-After law school, Cox was a law clerk for judge Ted Stewart of the United States District Court for the District of Utah.
-After his clerkship, Cox joined Fabian and Clendenin, a Salt Lake City law firm.
+After graduating from law school, Cox was a law clerk to judge Ted Stewart of the U.S. District Court for the District of Utah from 2001 to 2002.
+He then entered private practice as an associate at the Salt Lake City law firm Fabian & Clendenin (now Fabian VanCott).
 He returned to rural Utah and became a vice president of Centracom.

 Political career

 Cox was elected as a city councilor of Fairview, Utah in 2004, and mayor the next year.
 In 2008, he was elected as a Sanpete County commissioner.
 Cox was elected to the Utah House of Representatives in 2012 and became the first member to call for the impeachment of John Swallow, the attorney general of Utah, over violations of campaign finance laws.
 Cox and Lieutenant Governor Bell served as co-chairs of Governor Herbert's Rural Partnership Board.